 To access the Hugo Stone (aka Honker Sand) unloading facility at Hugo (Brady Lake), W&LE proposes to operate 8 miles over CR's Cleveland Line from Hudson to Brady Lake.

-The Hugo facility is located 1.7 miles west of milepost 89 on CR's Hugo Industrial Track and is accessed via a hand-operated turnout off the eastbound main line.
-Conrail today serves Hugo with an easibound train that backs into the Hugo Industrial, as the W&LE proposes to do.
+The Hugo facility is located 1.7 miles west of milepost 89 on CR's Hugo Industrial serves Hugo with an easibound train that backs into the Hugo Industrial, as the W&LE proposes to do.